pingidentity/pingidentity-devops-getting-started/docs/server-profiles/LAYERING_SERVER_PROFILES.md

 ### Building the PingFederate Deployment File

-For this example, we'll be using docker-compose, however, this technique can be applied to any Docker deployment (Docker Run, Swarm, Kubernetes etc)
+For this example, we'll use docker-compose, however, this technique can be applied to any Docker deployment (Docker Run, Swarm, Kubernetes etc)

 First, let's add our license profile
 ```